Cheeta Chalbaaz (1978)

 Director: Altaf Hussain

 What an intoxicating and deadly cocktail of succulent, intertwining bits and pieces this film is – a dazzlingly convoluted plot that will have a viewers head spinning dizzily in sheer wonder at its fangled and fantastically twisted storyline.
-Cheeta Chaalbaaz is an epic of magnificent intent if not execution and is a truly intriguing and mind altering experience.
+Cheeta Chalbaaz is an epic of magnificent intent if not execution and is a truly intriguing and mind altering experience.